 \textbf{Task Variants.} To analyze the limitations of different methods, we design the object pose alignment task with varying levels of difficulty.
-We consider three types of object datasets: An \textbf{All Objects} dataset consists of diverse objects from Housekeep~\citep{kant2022housekeep}, a \textbf{Cylindrical Objects} dataset consisting of only cylindrical objects, and a \textbf{Single Object} dataset consists of just a single cube.
+We consider three types of object datasets: An \textbf{All Objects} dataset that includes the full object dataset, a \textbf{Cylindrical Objects} dataset consisting of only cylindrical objects, and a \textbf{Single Object} dataset consists of just a single cube.
 We also try different task configurations: In the \textbf{Planar goals} experiments, the object starts from a \textit{fixed} initial pose at the center of the bin, and the goal pose is a randomized \textit{planar translation} of the starting pose.
-In the \textbf{6D goals} experiments, both the object initial pose and goal pose are \textit{random SE(3)} stable poses, not limited to planar motion.
+In the \textbf{6D goals} experiments, both the object initial pose and goal pose are \textit{randomized SE(3)} stable poses, not limited to planar transformations.
 This task requires SE(3) object movement to achieve the goal which imposes challenges in spatial reasoning.
 These different task variations are used to show at what level of difficulty each of the baseline methods stop being able to complete the task.